-"Daily Do" is sung with solfege (do re mi fa so la ti do) or (do re mi fa sol la si do) and Curwen hand signs.
+"Daily Do" is sung with solfège (do re mi fa so la ti Do and do re mi fa sol la si Do) and Curwen hand signs.
+It uses fixed do.

-"Daily Do" is the gateway song to singing and understanding intervals, major and minor triads, a major scale and a minor scale.
-Without effort, students learn the relationship of a major key to it's relative minor.
-First students learn the notes, then rhythms and eventually students sing "Daily Do" as a 2 or 3-part canon.
+"Daily Do" is the gateway song to singing and understanding intervals, major and minor triads, a major scale, and a minor scale.
+Without effort, students learn the relationship of a major key to its relative minor.
+Students first learn the notes, then rhythms, and are eventually able to sing "Daily Do" as a 2 or 3-part canon.

 With practice, many students and teachers can sing the first note without having to hear it first.
 From that note, they are able to find any tone in the scale.

 2. The ability to sing in tune grows naturally